vandanaramesh14/CS-7641Machine-Learning-Project/index.md

 Subsequent analysis involved K-Means and GMM modelling using the supervised learning datasets (i.e. incorporated more calculated features).
 This analysis was performed four the same four cities as supervised learning.
 Data was normalized to a Gaussian distribution using StandardScaler and GMM analysis was performed using sklearn.mixture.GaussianMixture import.

+Further K-Means clustering was perfomed using the same listings dataset from supervised learning.
+PCA, Elbow Method, and Silhouette analysis was performed, identical to the original tests.
+Silhouette Analysis revealed coefficients in the 0.61-0.64 range for k=3, but is not shown here for the sake of brevity.
+Regression (e.g. XGBoost) was run on these new clusters in order to generate different findings.
+The equality of each cluster also attests to the accuracy of the clusterings.
+Sentiment analysis scores were utilized in the 2 PCA components.

 GMM analysis with PCA components too closely mirrored the original clusterings.
 So in order to obtain more valid analysis GMM simply ran between Price and another feature that provided meaningful representation.
 Price was compared against three features: 365 Day Room Availability, Number of Reviews per Month, and Average Sentiment Score (from previously discussed sentiment analysis).
 The rough equality of the components attests to the validity of the clusterings.
 The scatterplots and corresponding mappings are shown for each city below.

 #### New York City, New York